-Ensure your OVF meets requirements for import they are listed here in the KB under Service tasks > Best Practices and preparation for a virtual machine OVF import.
+Ensure your OVF meets the requirements for import that are listed here in our Best Practices and preparation for a virtual machine OVF import KB.

 Connect to your CenturyLink Cloud FTP server; instructions detailed here.